KenjiOhtsuka/note/study/thinking.md

     * Critiquing the value and usefulness of material.
 6. Creating
     * Putting parts together or reorganizing them in a new way, form, or product.

+## Critical thinking

+* a foundation for effective communication
+* the principal skill used in effective decision making
+* at the core of creating new knowledge
+* a way to uncover bias and prejudices

+### Process

+1. What is the problem or issue I am considering really about?
+    * What is the objectve?
+    * A position?
+    * A decision?
+    * Am I deciding what candidate in an election will do a better overall job, or are you using the issue to establish your independence?
+    * What are the terms related to the issue?
+    * Do I agree with the proponent's definitions?
+2. What are my options?
+    * What are choices?
+    * Agree? or disagree?
+A? or B?
+3. What do I know about each option?
+4. How good is my information?